amberrignell/amberrignell/README.md

-### Hi, I'm Amber - a 22 year-old who has recently taken the leap :horse_racing: into tech and programming
+### Hi, I'm Amber - a 22 year-old who has recently taken the leap into tech and programming

 #### You may be wondering ...
 HOW ??

-Programming is hard, but I've been given the great opportunity of completing  a free, four-month long bootcamp called Founders and Coders which is slowly but steadily setting me onto the path of full stack web development.
+Programming is hard, but I've been given the great opportunity of completing  a free, four-month long bootcamp called Founders and Coders which is steadily setting me onto the path of full stack web development.
-You can track my progress through the weekly projects we have to complete, all linked to my github account.
+You can track my progress through the weekly projects I'm completing, all linked to my github account.

 #### but ...
 WHY ???